iankronquist/zeta/README.md

         io.println('n is greater than or equal to 1') }

-    // Local variables are declared by directly assignong to them x = 7 + 1
+    // Local variables are declared by directly assigning to them x = 7 + 1

     /*